-Two Select the word under the pointer.
-A word boundary is defined by the Text widget to be a Space, Tab, or Carriage Return.
-Three Select the line under the pointer.
-Four Select the paragraph under the pointer.
-A paragraph boundary is defined by the text widget as two Carriage Returns in a row with only Spaces or Tabs between them.
+Select the word under the pointer.
+A word boundary is defined Two by the Text widget to be a Space, Tab, or Carriage Return.

+Select the line under the pointer.
+Three

+Select the paragraph under the pointer.
+A paragraph bound-Four ary is defined by the text widget as two Carriage Returns in a row with only Spaces or Tabs between them.

 Five Select the entire text buffer.